minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden.md

 ### More information

-For more information on the (technical) functioning of the CoronaCheck Scanner-app, please refer to the information as published on Github.
-This information is not legally binding and does not guarantee the workings of the CoronaCheck Scanner-app.
+For more information on the (technical) functioning of the CoronaCheck Scanner app, please refer to the information as published on Github.
+This information is not legally binding and does not guarantee the workings of the CoronaCheck Scanner app.

 ### Uninstalling the app

-If you no longer wish to use the app, you can uninstall the CoronaCheck Scanner-app from the smartphone or tablet on which the CoronaCheck Scanner-app is installed.
+If you no longer wish to use the app, you can uninstall the CoronaCheck Scanner app from the smartphone or tablet on which the CoronaCheck Scanner app is installed.

-## For whom is the CoronaCheck Scanner-app intended?
+## For whom is the CoronaCheck Scanner app intended?

 The app is publicly available in the Apple App Store or Google Play Store.
-A controller can deny access using the CoronaCheck Scanner-app if persons are unable to display a coronavirus pass or DCC or when the CoronaCheck Scanner-app shows a red screen after scanning a corona admission ticket.
+A controller can deny access using the CoronaCheck Scanner app if persons are unable to display a coronavirus pass or DCC or when the CoronaCheck Scanner app shows a red screen after scanning a corona admission ticket.

 ## Why use CoronaCheck Scanner?